bradduthie/blog/_posts/2017-04-02-pointers-in-c-for-scientists.md

     gcc -Wall variable_eg.c -o variable_eg

-The program `variable_eg` produced by compiling above is run below.
+The program `variable_eg` that is produced by compiling the above is run below.

     ./variable_eg

 And the output of the `variable_eg` is shown below.

-    Value of variable_1 is 10
+    Value of variable_1 is 3

 Storing the values of a one-dimensional array
 ---------------------------------------------